 Verizon Jetpack MiFi 8800L

-This is currently the only dedicated mobile hotspot device Verizon offers new (others are refurbished), but it is actually quite a nice product.
-Battery life can last up to 24 hours, for starters.
-This is thanks to its large 4,400mAh batttery unit, which is quite large considering all this device does is share data via WiFi.
+This is currently one of two dedicated mobile hotspot devices Verizon offers as a new product.
+Battery life can last up to 24 hours.
+This is thanks to its large 4,400mAh battery unit, which is quite large considering all this device does is share data via WiFi.
 What’s even better is that the battery is removable, so you could even get yourself multiple batteries to keep a connection for days.
 And it does have quick charge technology for when it’s time to juice up.

 The Verizon Jetpack MiFi 8800L works in over 200 countries and does support 2.4GHz and 5GHz speeds.
 Other features include a screen with plan info, the ability to connect with up to 15 devices, and even file sharing capabilities.
 The unit won’t come cheap at $199.99 without a contract, though.

 Verizon Ellipsis Jetpack MHS900L

 This is the cheaper mobile hotspot you can get from Verizon.
 However, it will only last up to 10 hours on a single battery charge with its smaller, and nonremovable, 2100 mAh battery.
 It can handle up to eight Wi-Fi connected devices at once, and its LED screen shows how much signal the mobile hotspot has, along with its current battery life.
 If you need a cheaper mobile hotspot, and can live with a much shorter battery life, this may be for you.
 It’s available for $149.99 without a contract, or for just $29.99 if you sign up for a two-year contract.

 The Coolpad SURF is not as advanced as others, but it is only $72 from T-Mobile and is a pretty handy mobile hotspot.
 Battery life is estimated at 5.3 hours of usage time, and it has a 2,150mAh battery.